Kiwari-Labs/kiwari-labs-contracts/README.md

 For support or any inquiries, feel free to reach out to us at [github-issue](https://github.com/Kiwari-Labs/kiwari-labs-contracts/issues) or kiwarilabs@protonmail.com

+## Funding

+If you value our work and would like to support Kiwari Labs, please visit our [Open Collective](https://opencollective.com/kiwari-labs) page to make a donation.
+Thank you!

 ## License

 This repository is released under the [Apache-2.0](LICENSE).